mathew-j-davis/shuttle/readme.md

   - Moves clean files from the quarantine directory to the destination directory after scanning.

 - **Malware Scanning:**
-  - Utilizes `mdatp` to scan each file individually for malware.
+  - Utilizes `clamdscan` and or `mdatp` to scan each file individually for malware.

 - **Handling Infected Files:**
   - When a file is identified as suspicious, it will be handled in one of two ways: